You want smart political talk without the meltdowns?

 But they don't understand that Mike has so many women always on his staff.

-Um he's he had a woman as his lieutenant governor when he was governor.
+He had a woman as his lieutenant governor when he was governor.

-When you are answering that call, as hard as politics is, there is a piece, Sean, that you have when you feel like, okay, this is where I'm supposed to be for right now.
+When you are answering that call, as hard as politics is, there is a peace, Sean, that you have when you feel like, okay, this is where I'm supposed to be for right now.

 And right now, we're supposed to be on the campaign trail.

-So can I put a little plug in?
+So, can I put a little plug in, mikepence2024.com?

 Of course, no problem.

-And you know, people do need hope.
+And, you know, people do need hope.

-This this is a really hard time for a lot of families, and it breaks my heart because I've been there.
+This is a really hard time for a lot of families, and it breaks my heart because I've been there.

 I've lived paycheck to paycheck for far many years in my early adult life.